|Early Bird Session Leader: Dr. Chris Green

 When people hear the word “Appalachia,” images, associations, and narratives leap to their minds.
 When it comes to our work, however, we want a narrative that reflects the places and people that our work serves.

-This pre-conference session is dedicated to helping participants explore, describe, and tell the story of their organizations’ or own personal Appalachia, both of which are like no other.
+This Early Bird session is dedicated to helping participants explore, describe, and tell the story of their organizations’ or own personal Appalachia, both of which are like no other.
 As participants unwrap, develop, and share these stories, they will learn from one another and discover the inspiration that abounds.

 As we write about what we know and the meaningful relationships in our work, we will find that each authentic voicing adds to our own and Appalachia’s distinctiveness, validity, and worth.